kgkougkoulias/A-Floating-point-FPGA-Overlay-Architecture-for-Xilinx-FPGAs/README.md

 1) Navigate to generate_IPs folder
 2) Execute the bash script as ./create_ips_script.sh $PART_CODE (you need to export Vivado executable path first)
 3) In the src folder two folders will be created
-    - One called xci that contains the out-of-context P&R IPs that can be used to package the IPs
+    - One called xci that contains the out-of-context P&R IPs that can be used to package the overlay as an IP
-    - One called sim_ip_files that contains the files that are needed in order to simulate the IPs
+    - One called sim_ip_files that contains the files that are needed in order to simulate the IPs that are contained in the Overlay
 4) In order to package the IP, you have to take the files located in xci, axi and in the src root and package them with the help of Vivado